Getting Started

 .

-that instructs you and the team on how to operate your typical developer workflows, for example
+that instructs your team how to operate a typical developer workflows, for example

 aspect build :all